LifeShare University

 REMEMBER: WAIT, DON'T EXTUBATE MAKE THE CALL 1-800-241-4483

-• Do not discuss donation with the family
+• Per CMS, do not mention donation to the family

 • Donor suitability is evaluated and a coordinator will notify the hospital of LifeShare’s plan